 - 4.5 This shared responsibility for the violence is a very existential reality.
-Both husband and wife, do their utmost to prevent it in a very curious sense, their utmost to provoke it.
-To provoke it, because life is because of tensions endurable and violence too is part of ritual on the way to a new life.
+Both, husband and wife, do their utmost to prevent it and in a very curious sense, their utmost to provoke it.
+To provoke it, because life is because of the tensions undurable and violence too is part of ritual on the way to a new life.
 In this situation very curious mechanisms are going on.
-The party in power, the strong one, either the wife or the husband, tries to show that she/he is not that strong, so only showing again to be the stronger.
-The weak one tries to get out of the weak position, so making and showing him/herself again weaker.
-And, of course, the sado-masochistic game is going on, the masochistic party making the sadistic more sadistic and the reverse till the masochistic one turns the tables and becomes violent. - 4.6 So violence in the family is always the violence of the weakest.
-He/she has the choice to be destroyed in the relationship or to be driven out totally, as the (again arbitrary) designated scapegoat of the family, or to provoke violence.
-Consciously of course to have revenge at last, very deep down hoping for a new life. - 4.7 It is clear: Not only the responsibility for the violence is a shared one; the violence too is always reciprocal.
+The party in power, the strong one, either the wife or the husband, tries to show that she, he is not that strong, so only sowing again to be the stronger.
+The weak one tries to get out of the weak position, so making and showing him, herself again weaker.
+And, of course, the sadomasochistic game is going on, the masochistic party making the sadistic more sadistic and the reverse till the masochistic one turns the tables and becomes violent. - 4.6 So violence in the family is always the violence of the weakest.
+He, she has the choice to be destroyed in the relationship or to be driven out totally, as the (again arbitrary)

+designated scapegoat of the family, or to provoke violence.
+Consciously of course to have revenge at last, very deep down hoping for a new life.

+- 4.7 It is clear: Not only the responsibility for the violence is a shared one, the violence too is always reciprocal.
 Only the form of the violence is mostly very different.
 The violence of the winning partner can have the shape of goodness, of caring, so destroying the weak one better.
-Or of complaining everywhere about him/her.
+Or of complaining everywhere about him, her.
 Or being extremely righteous.
 There is no violence in a family without hypocrisy, which always is violent.
-But violence in the societal acknowledges form, as bodily violence, always comes from the weakest.
-Mostly this position of the weakest in a marriage is enduring, but even the balance can any moment change.

-4.8 Physical violence, in our culture mostly, probably, is the husband's, the friend's although certainly women too are well able to be physically violent and there are famous violent women in history.
-So, although of course there are very deep cultural roots of violent behaviour of men against women which makes it in a sense easier for men than for women to be violent, it is the men who feel weakest in the relationship in such a dangerous manner for their identity, that they can't cope without using physical violence.
+But violence in the socially acknowledged form, as bodily violence, always comes from the weakest.
+Mostly this position of the weakest in a marriage is enduring, but even then the balance can any moment change. - 4.8 Physical violence in our culture mostly, probably, is the husband's, the friend's although certainly women too are well able to be physically violent and there are famous violent women in history.
+So, although of course there are very deep cultural roots easier for men than for women to be violent, it are the men who feel weakest in the relationship in such a dangerous manner for their identity, that they can't cope without using physical violence.